syncfusion/blazor-docs/src/charts/chart/chart-types/stacked-column.md

 ## Stacked

-Plots data points on top of each other using vertical bars.
-To render a stacked column series, use series [`Type`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Charts.ChartSeries~Type.html) as `StackingColumn`.
+[`Blazor Stacked Column Chart`](https://www.syncfusion.com/blazor-components/blazor-charts/chart-types/stacked-column-chart) is used to plots data points on top of each other using vertical bars.
+To render a stacked column series, use series `Type` as `StackingColumn`.

 {% aspTab template="chart/series/column-charts/stackedcolumn", sourceFiles="stackedcolumn.razor" %}

 {% endaspTab %}

 ![Stacked Column](../images/chart-types-images/stacked-column.png)

+**New Note:** You can also explore our [`Blazor Stacked Column Chart Example`](https://blazor.syncfusion.com/demos/chart/stacked-column?theme=bootstrap4) to knows how to render and configure the stacking column type chart.

 ## Customization